-My research interests are in approximation algorithms, especially for graph-theoretic problems and sequencing problems.
+My research interests are in approximation algorithms, especially for graph-(connectivity/flow) problems and clustering problems.
 I am also interested in models which incorporate uncertainty in the input such as online algorithms and stochastic optimization.

-My PhD thesis on Approximation Techniques for Stochastic Combinatorial Optimization can be found here.
+My PhD thesis on Approximation Techniques for Stochastic Combinatorial Optimization is here.

 Selected Publications (Click here for a full list)